saridsa1/echobot/README.md

 * Azure "knows" your app is a NodeJs app by the presence of the "server.js" file.
 Renaming this file may possibly cause Azure to not execute NodeJs code.
 * Azure app settings become NodeJS process.env variables.
 * Use https when specifying URLs in the Bot Framework developer portal.
 Your app secret will not be transmitted unless it is secure.
+* The sample data structure JSON file included in this repository is a contains a sample database that is uploaded to firebase
+* The firebase JSON file is included to perform the authorization to firebase
+* An out bound rule needs to be implemented in the Azure VM to enable access to firebase